lukemartinlogan/deepdrivemd_pnnl/research/notes.md

      pipe buffers, after which producer operations block (or drop values).

   6. Pipes are implemented with special files ('bp' file)

   ?
 Does a consumer obtain a signal?
 Presumably a simple consumer gets a signal (probably via inotify)?
+  > [hyungro] No, a consumer uses a Poll method to check new data but it might be possible to obtain a signal

   ?
 If so, presumably the aggregator task runs on every consumer notify.
 But since it doesn't know if all logical incoming dependence edges have been resolved, it manually checks for a full set of bp files.

   ?
 Is there any locality between producer and consumer?